sqlparser/sqlflow_public/databases/snowflake/readme.md

 from the Snowflake query history.

 1. grabit will fetch all queries in the Snowflake query history.
-2. if `queryHistorySqlType` is specified, grabit will only pickup those SQL statement type and send it the SQLFlow for furhter processing.
-If can be useful if you only need to discover lineage from a specific type of SQL statements.
+2. if `queryHistorySqlType` is specified, grabit will only pickup those SQL statements and send it to the SQLFlow for furhter processing.
+This parameter can be useful if you want to discover lineage from a specific type of SQL statements.
 3. if `queryHistorySqlType` is empty, all queries fetched from the query history will be sent to the SQLFlow server.